Portable Microhaplotype Object (PMO)

 --verbose write out various messages about extraction

-file where each line is a target_ids
+file where each line is a target_namess

 The python code for extract_pmo_with_select_targets script is below